Far-right could enter government as Spain goes to the polls - KESQ

 During his time in government Sanchez has pushed a progressive agenda, including policies on women’s rights and a euthanasia law.
 These reforms won votes in urban areas, but the pace of change has also led to a backlash in other parts of the country.

-The economy on its face seems relatively healthy, with employment up and inflation down, but even some Socialists admit the benefits haven’t been felt across the board among Spaniards.
+The economy seems relatively healthy, with employment up and inflation down, but even some Socialists admit the benefits haven’t been felt across the board among Spaniards.

 Separatist questions